lambainsaan/notepad-raw/Who dis.md

 # Wanna chat?

-Always on look out for networking, feel free to block a slot on my [calendar](https://calendly.com/rhitik/30min).
+Always on look out for networking, feel free to block a slot on my [calendar](https://calendly.com/rhitik/60min).

 Additionally I can be found at,

 [Twitter](https://twitter.com/lambainsaan)

 [LinkedIn](https://www.linkedin.com/in/rhitik-bhatt/)

-I do have a [youtube channel](https://www.youtube.com/c/RhitikBhatt/videos) too.

 email: rhitikbhatt [at] gmail [dot] com